Marci16-byte/IRF_project/beadando_x8b4iu/beadando_x8b4iu/README.txt

-Ez nem a beadandó munkám fájlja.
-A beadandom a SwimSocietyAdminApp.
+Ez nem a beadandó munkám fájlja!!
+A végső beadandom a SwimSocietyAdminApp.